MoARABY/Personal-Portfolio/README.md

 <h1>Portfolio Project</h1>
-This is a simple portfolio website project built using HTML, CSS, Bootstrap, JavaScript, AOS (Animate On Scroll), and Font Awesome.
-The portfolio showcases different sections including Home, Services, Skills, Projects, About, and Contact.
+<P>This is a simple portfolio website project built using HTML, CSS, Bootstrap, JavaScript, AOS (Animate On Scroll), and Font Awesome.
+The portfolio showcases different sections including Home, Services, Skills, Projects, About, and Contact.</P>

-Sections
+<h3>Sections</h3>
 Home: This section serves as the landing page of the portfolio website, welcoming visitors and providing a brief introduction.

 Services: Here, various services offered by the portfolio owner are listed along with descriptions to give visitors an understanding of what they can expect.